 As genomic targets and immunotherapy grow increasingly relevant in prostate cancer treatment, my hope is that all providers treating prostate cancer patients will embrace genetic testing for higher-risk patients.
 That includes individuals with a personal or family history of:

 With a referral, insurance generally covers the cost of genetic screenings.
-Typical turnaround time is two to four weeks.
+The typical turnaround time is two to four weeks.

 Now that genetic testing has become a life-saving tool for women with a history of breast and ovarian cancers, I am excited that the future could be equally promising for men.